Netherlands conference on Electrochemical Conversion & Materials (ECCM) 26 June 2020

 INVITATION FOR ABSTRACTS PARALLEL SESSIONS – DEADLINE MONDAY 30 MARCH 2020

 In addition, the committee is building a true ECCM community of knowledge institutions, companies, governments and NGOs.
 To this end, the committee organizes conferences in the field of ECCM.
-In 2019 an ECCM graduate school will be introduced to further boost an ECCM community across the Netherlands.
+In 2019 the first ECCM Graduate School was introduced to further boost the ECCM community across the Netherlands.
+50 participants from academia and industry followed a diverse programme of electrochemical lectures.
+Click here for an impression.
 The submission page for abstracts is open now: submit your 100 words abstract here.
 Deadline is 30 March 2020.

 Who can submit?